igvteam/igv-webapp/index.md

 Two options are provided for saving images from the IGV-Web app:

 * Click on `Save SVG` in the app menu bar to create an image that includes all the data tracks as currently displayed, as well as the ruler and cytoband ideogram.
 The image file will be saved in SVG format, a scalable vector format that is useful for creating figures for publication.
 * You can save the image of an individual track via the track *popup menu*.
-Select from SVG or PNG format.
+Select SVG or PNG format.

 Depending on your web browser settings, the image files will be saved to your default downloads folder or you will be prompted to specify a destination folder.

+# Circular View
+(Introduced in IGV-Web version 1.9.0) In collaboration with the JBrowse development team, we integrated the JBrowse 2 circular view component for exploring structural variants, chromatin interactions, and other long-distance interactions.
+Currently this integration supports structural variants from VCF files, paired-end and split-read alignments from BAM/CRAM files, and interaction pairs from bedPE and interact tracks.
+See [here](https://github.com/igvteam/igv-webapp/wiki/Circular-View) for more information about using the circular view with IGV-Web.

 # Help Menu